-New Adobe Cloud Platform: Purpose-built for the Experience Business
+New Adobe Experience Platform: Purpose-built for the Experience Business

 Greetings from Las Vegas at Adobe Summit!
 Las Vegas is a city that delights and sometimes overwhelms our senses with experiences.
 Hospitality, one of the industries here, is at the forefront of the Experience Business.
 They are focused on the guest journey – all the way from planning a trip to booking, through the arrival and guest check-in experience, on-property entertainment, and post-visit re-engagement.
 This relies on a good understanding of their guests through who they are, their preferences, their rewards status, and their favorite venue.